jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=undertow/server=<server name>/http-listener=<http-listener name>:read-attribute(name=processing-time)`

 ## syntax of the operation to get the `undertow` `server` `http-listener` `proxy-address-forwarding`
-enables  handling of `x-forwarded-host` header (and other `x-forwarded-`* headers) and use this header information to set the remote address. this should only be used behind a trusted proxy that sets these headers otherwise a remote user can spoof their `ip` address. get the `undertow` `server` `http-listener` `proxy-address-forwarding` attribute.
+enables  handling of `x-forwarded-host` header (and other `x-forwarded`-* headers) and use this header information to set the remote address. this should only be used behind a trusted proxy that sets these headers otherwise a remote user can spoof their `ip` address. get the `undertow` `server` `http-listener` `proxy-address-forwarding` attribute.
 `/subsystem=undertow/server=<server name>/http-listener=<http-listener name>:read-attribute(name=proxy-address-forwarding)`